EVATool/fae-architecture-log/_decisions/team-impact-domain-model.md

 * Then more details like attributes and association directions were added.
-  In addition, it was determined which objects represent an entity. hese were the basics for creating a
+  In addition, it was determined which objects represent an entity.
+  These were the basics for creating a
   [logical data model](https://en.wikipedia.org/wiki/Logical_schema)

 ### [Impact Wiki](https://github.com/EVATool/evatool-backend/wiki/Impact)